infinum/qa-handbook/Automation/Jenkins jobs.md

 Jenkins should be installed and set up (plugins installed, connected to a VCS, etc.) on your machine.

-You need an Admin account to manage Jenkins' configuration.
+You need an admin account to manage Jenkins system configuration.

 ## Creating a job